-

 Why not just use the largest pot from the start?

 While it may seem like a good idea to use the biggest pot from the start, a plant placed in a container that is too large for its current size will not have enough roots to adequately support the plant, leading to poor growth and health.
-It’s best to start with a smaller pot in the early stages of growth and gradually transplant into a larger container as needed.
+It’s best to start with a smaller pot in the early stages of growth and gradually transplant it into a larger container as needed.

 What other things should I take into consideration when transplanting?